 “On Sunday 22nd March, in line with the Janata Curfew announced by the Prime Minister on 19th March, the airline will be operating approximately 60% of its normal domestic schedule, in order to accommodate those with urgent travel requirements on that day,” the airline said adding that it is trimming about 25% of its domestic operations.

-“GoAir will protect all the PNRs dated 22 March 2020 in view of the Janta Curfew for a period of one year under the Protect Your PNR scheme,” GoAir said in a statement.
+“GoAir will protect all the PNRs dated on 2023 in view of the Janta Curfew for a period of one year under the Protect Your PNR scheme,” GoAir said in a statement.

 “Passengers can contact GoAir at any time over the next one year to redeem their ticket on any GoAir flight on any date with no charges being levied,” it said.